-34. Operation and Maintenance of Private Stormwater Management Device within JOAL 4150

-The Consent Holder must provide a copy of the draft land covenant document to the Council, Legal team.
-The draft covenant document must include provision for the following items:

-- (a) specifies ownership, operation, and maintenance of the private stormwater system for JOAL 4150; - (b) specifies responsibilities together with an acceptable method of management of the stormwater systems, and for the raising of funds from shareholders or members from time to time to adequately finance future maintenance and renewal obligations of the stormwater system; and - (c) in relation to the private stormwater device(s), specifies the operation and maintenance of the private stormwater system to be in general accordance with relevant sections of the OMM supplied to Council and any other relevant consents (as detailed in Condition 40). - (d) Supply a solicitor's undertaking that the land covenants above as approved by Council will be registered with LINZ.
+33. Amalgamation Conditions JOALs 4101 - 4105, 4107 - 4114, and 4150 will be held pursuant to Section 220(1)(b)(iv) of the RMA by their owners as tenants in common in the said shares as detailed in the Amalgamation Conditions detailed on the approved resource consent subdivision plans referenced in Condition 1.
+This must be shown on the survey plan.
+Covenants 34.
+Operation and Maintenance Manual (OMM) forof Private Stormwater Management Device within JOAL 4150 Condition has been amended in response to Auckland Council feedback The Consent Holder must provide a copy of the draft land covenant document to the Council, Legal team.
+The draft covenant document shallmust include provision for the following items: (a) specifies ownership, operation, and maintenance of the private stormwater system for JOAL 4150; (b) specifies responsibilities together with an acceptable method of management of the stormwater systems, and for the raising of funds from shareholders or members from time to time to adequately finance future maintenance and renewal obligations of the stormwater system; and (c) in relation to the private stormwater device(s), specifies the operation and maintenance of the private stormwater system to be in general accordance with relevant sections of the OMM supplied to Council and any other relevant consents (as detailed in Condition 40). (d) Supply a solicitor's undertaking that the land covenants above as approved by Council will be registered with LINZ.